top of page

 1. Ask yourself the hard questions

 Garages are one of the most challenging spaces to declutter and organize.
-Not only do they tend to be a good size, but it's also where we dump our unmade decisions.
+Not only are they a good size, but they're also where we dump our unfinished decisions.
 We store our keepsakes, miscellaneous items, backstock items, and everything else.
-Therefore, there can be a lot of emotional ties and connections, and those are the items that are the hardest to let go of.
+Therefore, there can be many emotional ties and connections, and those are the hardest to let go of.

-If you have difficulty deciding about the belongings you have accumulated, ask yourself these questions to help you decipher whether your items belong in your space.
+If you have difficulty deciding what to keep, ask yourself these questions to help you determine whether your items belong in your space.

 • Do you absolutely love it?